HilalBerhe/ExxonMobil-Pioneer-Natural-Resources-M-A-Accretion-Dilution-Model/README.md

 ## Valuation Risk

 EPS accretion does not necessarily mean ExxonMobil received more economic value than it paid for Pioneer.

-Long-term value creation ultimately depends on operating performance, commodity prices, integration execution, and capital returns.
+Long-term value creation ultimately depends on operating performance, commodity prices, integration execution, synergy realization, and capital returns.

 ---